flutter/website/src/docs/testing/build-modes.md

 The command `flutter run --release` compiles to release mode.
 Your IDE also supports these modes.
-Android Studio, for example, provides a **Run > Run...** menu option, as well as a green bug icon overlayed with a small triangle on the project page.
+Android Studio, for example, provides a **Run > Run...** menu option, as well as a triangular green run button icon on the project page.
 (The menu item shows a pic of the corresponding icon.)

 You can also compile to release mode with `flutter build`.